Eternals (film): Development

 During late August, Marvel's director search for Eternals narrowed to a shortlist that included Chloé Zhao—who had also been in the running to direct Marvel's Black Widow (2021)—Nicole Kassell, Travis Knight, and the pair of Cristina Gallego and Ciro Guerra.
 Zhao approached Marvel Studios about making the film as she had been a fan of the MCU.
 She wanted to work with the studio to bring her own take and world-building to the franchise, and impressed them with a presentation that Feige described as fascinating, with "reams of visuals".
-Zhao worked with producer Nate Moore to develop her pitch.
+Feige was also impressed with Zhao's passion for the project, since it was not a top priority for the studio.
+Zhao worked with producer Nate Moore to develop her pitch, noting she became interested in the project after reading its treatment that read like a Greek play "where gods get to discuss everything about human nature based on their own relationship".
 The presentation left Marvel concerned that she might take on a different big-studio project instead of Eternals, forcing them to move quickly to secure her, and Zhao was hired as director in September.
+This was ahead of her beginning production on her film Nomadland (2020), with Zhao beginning to work on the Eternals script during the filming of Nomadland.
 Zhao hoped to push the scope of the film further than Marvel's Avengers: Endgame (2019), but also wanted it to have intimacy.
 Zhao described the film as a melting pot of influences, taking from Kirby's original Eternals comics, Neil Gaiman's 2006 comic book run, previous MCU projects, and Zhao's love of science fiction and fantasy films and manga.
 Speaking specifically to her love of manga, she hoped those influences would create a "marriage of East and West".
 Zhao cited the television series Ancient Aliens (2009–present), the Final Fantasy video game franchise, concepts from Yuval Noah Harari's book Sapiens: A Brief History of Humankind (2011), and the films of Terrence Malick as inspirations.